Patoka River: Description

 Patoka Lake is a major recreational destination in the region and includes four state parks along its shore.

-The river's name comes from an Indian word meaning "log on bottom".
+The name "Patoka" is likely from the Miami-Illinois word paatohka ("Comanche"), which appears as a personal name in some historical records.
+Alternatively, it may be from the Munsee language word péhtakəw ("it thunders"), referring to the noisy waterfall at Jasper.

 Crawford, Dubois, Gibson, and Pike counties each have a township named for the river.